 Building up “Core functionality” for EasyAndroid

 From the beginning, I decided that I should first develop an end-to-end version of the tool, with an emphasis on vertical integration.
 This meant that the tool needed to handle every step of the Android app making process, from creating the project directory to installing the apk file onto the user’s phone.
 In doing so, one-hundred percent of the user’s interaction with Android development could and would be done from within the tool, such that the user would never need to leave the interface.
 Part of the motivation for this approach is that users first of all cannot be expected to know how to open up their computer’s command line shell, and enter the correct Apache Ant build script.
-By containing all of the messy operations that happen “under the hood” within the tool, the required interactions from the user is reduced.
+By containing all of the messy operations that happen “under the hood” within the tool, the required interactions from the user are reduced.

 How I envisioned the “alpha” version of the tool was through an interface modeled after the command line interface.
 In short, the user would be able to specify through the command line what he or she wanted the Android app to have in it.
 So for example, a user who wanted to add a button to their app would input something like: